 Around 1980 a decisive turning point occurred in Sven-David Sandström's tone language.
 Without abandoning the high demands on his executants his musical form of address became simpler, more emotional.
 The epoch-making Requiem - De ur alla minnen fallna, a mighty fresco over the infanticide of the Holocaust, stands out today as one of the most prominent works in 20th-century Swedish music.
 A number of choral works began to pour from Sandström's pen, all of them eagerly sought after by Sweden's many elite choirs.
 At the same time his interest in the stage was aroused and resulted in, among other works, six original ballet scores.

 High Mass (1994), a monumental work for five female vocal soloists, large choir and orchestra, modelled on J.S.
 Bach´s Mass in B minor, was received with high acclaim.
 It became the starting point for a series of works inspired by Bach: A Christmas Oratorio (2004), the cantata Wachet auf (2008) and a Magnificat (2005).
 The series of six motets after Bach´s originals occupies a special position.

 Also in his occupational role Sven-David Sandström has been inspired by the great cantor of St. Thomas.
-In 2008, when his ten-year professorship in composition at the prestigious Bloomington University in Indiana came to an end, he was able to realise a long-cherished dream: to compose, like Bach, for all the feast days of the ecclesiastical year.
+In 2008, when his ten-year professorship in composition at the prestigious Indiana University Jacobs School of Music in Bloomington, came to an end, he was able to realise a long-cherished dream: to compose, like Bach, for all the feast days of the ecclesiastical year.
 He gladly took upon himself to deliver music on a regular basis: one work every other week, all in all 66 works, for the choirs and ensembles of the Stockholm Cathedral and the Hässelby congregation.